 4. Devils Garden Trail in Grand Staircase-Escalante National Monument

 Devils Garden is a 1-mile loop trail located near Escalante, Utah that offers great exploration opportunities for kids, adults, and dogs alike.
 Soak in the solitude, unique rock formations, flat red rock, white cliff views, and sandy washes as you and your dog walk, play, climb, and bird-watching in this vast desert.
-This is a more relaxing hike to give your dog a little tongue-slobbering breather.
+This is one of the most relaxin dog-friendly hikes in Bryce Canyon Country to give your dog a little tongue-slobbering breather.

 5. Escalante Natural Bridge Trail in Grand Staircase-Escalante National Monument